 MARCH 13: Dr. Williams presents to NCHS Students on DEI in Naperville and youth involvement.

-MAY 13: The second Embrace Naperville community event, The Power of Connection AAPI Voices & Community, will be held in honor of AAPI month.
+MAY 13: The second Embrace Naperville community event, The Power of Connection AAPI Voices & Community, was held in honor of AAPI month.

 DEI Action Steps